Statement on Sexual Harassment and Discrimination

 - Revising procedures for the handling of sexual harassment complaints at Comcast and NBCUniversal, including by creating a new Fair Employment Practices Group at NBCUniversal, and centralizing oversight of all sexual harassment investigations at Comcast Cable by the Labor & Employee relations team.

 Senior management and our Board of Directors oversee our efforts to combat harassment and discrimination of all forms.
-Our Board reviews and approves our Code of Conduct, which includes our fair employment practices as summarized above.
+Our Board reviews and approves our Code of Conduct, which includes our fair employment practices principles as summarized above.
 Our Board or one of its committees also receives regular updates from management about significant matters involving our company in the normal course, including those relating to workplace issues.
-For example, our Board or its committees receive periodic reports on our Comcast NBCUniversal Listens program and employee engagement surveys.
+For example, our Board or one of its committees receive periodic reports on our Comcast NBCUniversal Listens program and employee engagement surveys.
 They also received updates regarding the reviews and revisions to our various policies, procedures, and trainings for sexual harassment and similar misconduct that were performed in 2017 and 2018.
-In addition, if there were ever any allegation or investigation into a serious claim of discrimination or harassment involving one of our executive officers under SEC rules, the Compensation Committee of our Board would receive a report thereon.
+In addition, our Board would be informed if there were ever any allegation or investigation into a serious claim of discrimination or harassment involving one of our executive officers under SEC rules.

 Management and our Board also have a robust process to identify, manage, and mitigate key risks confronting our company.
 Our Board specifically oversees a set of key risks facing our company that are identified through an enterprise risk management process.
 Among these Board-level risks are risks relating to our reputation, which include sexual harassment claims involving our talent or management.
 In addition, our Board reviews other significant risks overseen by our management.
 Among these are human capital risks relating to sexual and other harassment and overall workplace employee culture.